estebangatillo/ba/content/events/Meet_the_beavers/_index.md

 What & Where: Meet the Beavers at Mary S. Young Park

-When: Tuesday nights throughout the month of July 2019.
+When: Last meeting of the summer!
+August 20th.
 8pm-9:30pm

 Who: Anyone who enjoys nature!
 I’m a dog lover, but please leave your canine at home.
 This will make for better wildlife interactions.